Documentation

 All Error Codes

-416 number Your subscription plan does not allow you to use the %s endpoint
+Your subscription plan does not allow you to use this endpoint

-417 number There is no historical data for %s for the date supplied
+There is no historical data for the date supplied

 Best Practices